Help Center/ CodeArts Deploy/ Getting Started/ Creating a Tomcat Application Using CodeArts Deploy and Deploying It on an ECS

 Select a Password or Key for authentication as required.

 • Password: The Username and Password are displayed on the page.
 Take ECS as an example.
-You need to enter the ECS username and password.
+Enter an ECS username and password.

 • Key: The Username and Key are displayed on the page.
-For details about how to generate and obtain a key, see Obtaining the Linux Key.
+For details about how to generate and obtain a key, see Adding a Target Host to a Host Cluster.

 SSH Port